LSSTDESC/chroma/GettingStarted/index.md

      - data/filters/
 {% endhighlight %}

+(There are additional directories lurking, but these are the ones that are currently most meaningful).

 The data/ directory contains files representing a small number of SEDs, and the LSST filter bandpasses.